AstralCollections/ZerodayCollections/README.md

 ## Knowledge on our project

-Zeroday presently contains 8.9 billion raw database entries and it is still expanding.
+Astral presently contains 8.9 billion raw database entries and it is still expanding.

 We offer a free service and a premium plan for API accessibility and more;